darqos/darqos/doc/distribution.md

       is not used at runtime, but instead must be explicitly installed to activate any updated components.
   * `/darq/kernel`
-    * The p-kernel server and related configuration databases.
+    * The p-kernel server implementation
   * `/darq/services`
     * Contains sub-directories for each installed service, containing their executable files and any associated file storage.